Treats or prevents osteoporosis (weak bones). Also treats Paget disease of the bone.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to alendronate, or if you have esophagus (the tube that runs from your throat to your stomach) problems, trouble swallowing, low calcium in your blood (hypocalcemia), or severe kidney disease.
-You should not use this medicine if you cannot stand or sit upright for at least 30 minutes after taking the medicine.
+Do not use this medicine if you have had an allergic reaction to alendronate, or if you have esophagus problems, trouble swallowing, or very low calcium in the blood (hypocalcemia).
+Do not use this medicine if you cannot stand or sit upright for at least 30 minutes after you take the medicine.

 How to Use This Medicine